CommonAccord/Cmacc-Org/Doc/S/About/Landing3.md

 InfoLinks.sec={ParserByPrimavera.sec} {Peer2Peer.sec} {XrayView.sec} {Slashdot.sec} {Technical.sec}

-ParserByPrimavera.sec=This website uses a parser done by <a href="https://cyber.law.harvard.edu/people/pdefilippi">Primavera De Filippi</a> of Harvard's Berkman Center.
+ParserByPrimavera.sec=This website uses a parser done by <a href="https://cyber.harvard.edu/people/pdefilippi">Primavera De Filippi</a> of Harvard's Berkman Center.

-Peer2Peer.sec=It supports a <a href="i.php?v=d&f=S/About/Pitch/Support/DRY_Transacting_v0.md">"DRY," peer-to-peer transaction model</a>, including with <a href="http://hardjono.mit.edu/sites/default/files/documents/CommonAccord_Provenance_11182015.pdf">blockchain and UMA (pdf)</a>.
+Peer2Peer.sec=It supports a <a href="i.php?v=d&f=S/About/Pitch/Support/DRY_Transacting_v0.md">"DRY," peer-to-peer transaction model</a>, including with <a href="https://bpb-us-e1.wpmucdn.com/sites.mit.edu/dist/1/512/files/2015/11/CommonAccord_Provenance_11182015.pdf">distributed data models (Thomas Hardjono MIT - and Hazard)</a>.
 There can be  <a href="http://financialcryptography.com/mt/archives/001556.html">close coupling of "smart contracts" and contract text</a>, enabling <a href="http://iang.org/ricardian/">"Ricardian" contracts</a>.

 XrayView.sec=A taste of the "experience" can be seen  in this <a href="https://www.youtube.com/watch?v=4ZfsyTPYFIA">YouTube video</a>.